Saint-Anne Seignorial Estate

-The Saint-Anne Seignorial Estate (Domaine seigneurial Sainte-Anne) is a historic manorial estate located in Sainte-Anne-de-la-Perade, Quebec, on the north shore of the Saint Lawrence river, in Mauricie, Quebec, Canada.
+The Saint-Anne Seignorial Estate (Domaine seigneurial Sainte-Anne) is a historic manorial estate located in Sainte-Anne-de-la-Perade, Quebec, on the north shore of the St. Lawrence River, in Mauricie, Quebec, Canada.

 It includes the ruins of the old manor house.
 In 2010, it was named a Heritage Site by the municipality of Sainte-Anne-de-la-Perade.

 Since 2003, it has presented a permanent exhibition "When the story is told ..."
 (Quand l'histoire se raconte...).
 This exhibition traces the story of three famous people who lived in the Domaine seigneurial: Madeleine de Verchères, heroine of Fort Verchères; the artist Elizabeth Hale, wife of politician John Hale; and Honoré Mercier, Premier of Quebec from 1887 to 1891.

 Since 1995, the site has been run by the "Society of Madeleine Verchères site" (Société du site Madeleine de Verchères).
 The mission of the hosts is to conserve, manage, facilitate and promote the historical site.
 Every summer, a temporary art exhibition is also presented in the lobby of the "manorial Domaine Sainte-Anne".